Your mission, should you choose to accept it: explore everything nerdy that Cream City has to offer.

 Your Own Christmas

 Some celebrate with gold, frankincense and myrrh.
 Others celebrate with Sonic’s rings, the Doomguy and Tetris tiles: that’s where the Midwest Gaming Classic comes in.
 The convention, hosted at the Wisconsin Center, features more than 100,000 square feet devoted to all kinds of gaming, from money-grubbing cranes to air hockey and PlayStation.
 In 2018, the Classic also hosted a one-man performance chronicling the founder of Apple’s 2010 experience with FoxConn: The Agony and the Ecstasy of Steve Jobs starring Wisconsin actor Jason Compton.
-There were also two after parties, one at 42 Lounge — “Milwaukee’s gaming nightclub” — and the other at Bounce Milwaukee — a “family entertainment center” complete with rock climbing, laser tag and (you guessed it) arcade games.
+There were also two after parties, one at 42 Lounge — “Milwaukee’s gaming nightclub” [now part of Oak & Shield Gamin Pub] — and the other at Bounce Milwaukee — a “family entertainment center” complete with rock climbing, laser tag and (you guessed it) arcade games.

 Your Favorite Real-Life Athlete

 Eric Sogard.
 Those glasses are a home run. #NerdPower

 If you don’t know what you want…